-SDG4 represents an ambitious agenda.
-While access to education has been dramatically extended and gender parity improved in many countries, especially at primary level, substantial gaps remain, particularly at pre-primary, secondary and tertiary levels.
+While access to education has been dramatically extended in recent years, and gender parity improved in many countries, substantial gaps remain.

-EU Trust Funds have also been set up to respond to specific regional situations; these include the EU Emergency Trust Fund for Africa or the EU regional Trust Fund in response to the Syrian crisis.
-These Trust Funds, which are funded by the EU, its member States, and other donors, work directly with governments, local authorities and civil society organisations in partner countries to support vulnerable population groups.
+EU Trust Funds have also been set up to respond to specific regional situations.
+These include the EU Emergency Trust Fund for Africa and the EU regional Trust Fund in response to the Syrian crisis.
+These Trust Funds are funded by the EU, its member States, and other donors.
+They work directly with governments, local authorities and civil society organisations in partner countries to support vulnerable population groups.

-The European Commission is an active contributor to regional and global policy dialogue and financing for education initiatives and partnerships such as Global Partnership for Education (GPE) or Education Cannot Wait.
+The European Commission is an active contributor to regional and global policy dialogue and financing for education initiatives such as Global Partnership for Education (GPE) and Education Cannot Wait (ECW).

 The GPE provides support in more than 65 countries with the greatest education needs.
 The EU and its Member States are the biggest contributor to the GPE.
 The EU committed an overall funding of EUR 475 million for the period 2014 - 2020.

 ECW is a global initiative that aims to transform the delivery of education in emergencies and protracted crises.
 Since its establishment in 2016, it supported up to 1 million of the most vulnerable and hard-to-reach children and young people in 19 crisis-affected countries.
 The EU has so far committed EUR 16 million to support ECW.

 Education in conflict and crisis areas

 In many countries, conflict or other crises, often protracted over many years, have led to deterioration and even collapse of the education system.
 In such cases, humanitarian agencies may focus on the immediate needs of service delivery where they can.